-Note: 'EDU108 Academic Writing and Professional Communication' replaces 'EDU105 - Introduction to Academic Research and Writing' from Semester 1, 2024 onwards.
+\Note: 'EDU108 Introduction to Academic Writing and Research' replaces 'EDU105 - Introduction to Academic Research and Writing' from Semester 1, 2024 onwards.
 Students admitted into the Bachelor of Education (Primary) in 2023 will undertake 'EDU105 Introduction to Academic Research and Writing' as part of their studies.